imaginelenses/imaginelenses.github.io/src/blog/2020-11-06-kodak-duaflex.md

 ---
 title: 'Kodak Duaflex - An analog film camera'
 tags:
+    - retro
     - camera
     - tech
+description: "There's nearly a 60 years difference between this camera and the camera that I'm taking this picture on.
+Time travel indeed.
+This is a picture looking at the..."
 ---

 <div>
-{% image imgSrc, "looking-through-the-viewfinder.jpg", "fullWidth" %}
+{% image imgSrc, "looking-through-the-viewfinder.jpg", "fullWidth", "100vw", "", false, false %}
 </div>

 There's nearly a 60 years difference between this camera and the camera that I'm taking this picture on.
 Time travel indeed.